CoatlessEskimo/BraixenMaidBot/README.md

 `#!agpl` - Shows the GNU AGPL v3 notice.

 `#!toggleNSFW` - Turns the NSFW filter on and off per server.
+`#!addNSFW <arg>` - Creates a server specific list of nsfw links to be filtered, and adds argument to the list.
 `#!toggleYT` - Turns off the YouTube Shorts filter per server.

 `#!init` - Checks to see if required files are present, and creates them if they're not.
 (PENDING REMOVAL.)